trampgeek/moodle-qtype_coderunner/Readme.md

 `{"fraction":0.0, "got":"Invalid submission!", "abort":true}`

-Note to Python programmers: the Python literal is `True` rather than `true`, so if generating JSON with `json.dumps()`, you need to write
+Note to Python programmers: the Python boolean literals are `True` and `False` but the JSON boolean literals are `true` and `false`.
+The superficial similarity of JSON objects to Python dictionaries is also confusing.
+Usually, in Python, you will generate the JSON objects using the `dumps` function in the `json` module, passing it a Python dictionary, further adding to the confusion!

+For example, to generate the above JSON output (with lower case `t` in `true`) you would write

 `json.dumps({"fraction":0.0, "got":"Invalid submission!", "abort":True})`

 ### Combinator-template grading

-The ultimate in grading flexibility is achieved by use of the "Combinator template grading" option.
-In this mode the per-test template is not used.
-The combinator template is passed to the Twig template engine and the output program is executed in the usual way.
-Its output must now be a JSON-encoded object with two mandatory attributes: a *fraction* in the range 0 - 1, which specifies the fractional mark awarded to the question, and a *feedbackhtml* that fully defines the specific feedback to be presented to the student in place of the normal results table.
-It might still be a table, but any other HTML-supported output is possible such as paragraphs of text, canvases or SVG graphics.
-The *result_columns* field from the question editing form is ignored in this mode.

-Combinator-template grading is intended for use where a result table is just not appropriate, e.g. if the question does not involve programming at all.
-As an extreme example, imagine a question that asks the student to submit an English essay on some topic and an AI grading program is used to mark and to generate a report on the quality of the essay for feedback to the student.
-[Would that such AI existed!] 
+The ultimate in grading flexibility is achieved by use of a "Combinator template grader", i.e. a TemplateGrader with the `Is combinator` checkbox checked.
+In this mode, the JSON string output by the template grader should again contain a 'fraction' field, this time for the total mark, and may contain zero or more of 'prologuehtml', 'testresults' and 'epiloguehtml' attributes.
+The 'prologuehtml' and 'epiloguehtml' fields are html that is displayed respectively before and after the (optional) result table.
+The 'testresults' field, if given, is a list of lists used to display some sort of result table.
+The first row is the column-header row and all other rows define the table body.
+Two special column header values exist: 'iscorrect' and 'ishidden'.
+The \'iscorrect\' column(s) are used to display ticks or crosses for 1 or 0 row values respectively.
+The 'ishidden' column isn't actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
+Students do not see hidden rows but markers and other staff do.

+Combinator-template grading gives the user complete control of the feedback to the student as well as of the grading process.
+The ability to include HTML in the feedback allows for complex output containing SVG or images.

 The combinator-template grader has available to it the full list of all test cases and their attributes (testcode, stdin, expected, mark, display etc)